Who is this Adobe Photoshop CC tutorial and guide for?

 Even with a subscription.

-Well, Photoshop connects with your Adobe Creative Cloud account.
+Well, Photoshop CC connects with your Adobe Creative Cloud account.

 If there’s no internet connection, you’ll get a pop-up message asking to connect…